pcm19b/Project-Survey-Analytics/README.md

   * Customers preferred deals or events that provided tangible savings on drinks, rather than on food
   * Customers valued the overall experience and atmosphere as the least important
 * Reccomneded that the restaurant fill their days of the week that don't have events, with deals that offer tangible savings on drinks.

+## Survey
+A link to the published survey can be found [here](https://fsu.qualtrics.com/jfe/form/SV_b9nJh2FZImkzTLw)

+A link to the response data of the survey used for the analysis can be found [here](file:///Users/paytonmolen/Downloads/Default%20Report.pdf)